AccelerationConsortium/ac-microcourses/docs/courses/data-science/overview.md

-The **recommended prerequisite** for this course is Introduction to AI for Discovery using Self-driving Labs
+The **recommended prerequisite** for this course is Introduction to AI for Discovery using Self-driving Labs (Course 1: Hello World)

 ## 🎯 Learning Outcomes